openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 #### Resource provided to the installer

-The OpenShift administrators provide a list of `failureDomains` and their informations:
+The OpenShift administrators provide a list of `failureDomains` and their information:

 ```yaml
 platform: